microsoft/onnxruntime/docs/tutorials/csharp/stable-diffusion-csharp.md

 ### Inference Loop

-For each inference step the latent image is duplicated to create the tensor shape of (2,4,64,64), it is then scaled and inferenced with the unet model with the embedding and current timestep.
+For each inference step the latent image is duplicated to create the tensor shape of (2,4,64,64), it is then scaled and inferenced with the unet model.
 The output tensors (2,4,64,64) are split and guidance is applied.
 The resulting tensor is then sent into the `LMSDiscreteScheduler` step as part of the denoising process and the resulting tensor from the scheduler step is returned and the loop completes again until the `num_inference_steps` is reached.

 ```csharp
     // Create Inference Session